Laelapa/PlateOps/README.md

 <img align="right" width="320" src="PlateOpsMascot.png">

 PlateOps is a comprehensive food management platform that provides a searchable registry of foods and recipes, inventory tracking, nutrition monitoring, and user authentication.
-Built as a robust backend API, PlateOps empowers developers to create food-focused applications while providing users with powerful tools to manage their pantry, track their nutritional intake, and receive recipe suggestions.
-The platform intelligently recommends recipes based on food stocks, the users' macronutrient goals for the day, and ingredient expiration dates minimizing food spoilage and waste.
+Built as a robust backend API, PlateOps empowers developers to create food-focused applications while enabling users to manage their pantry, track their nutritional intake, and receive recipe suggestions.
+The platform recommends recipes based on food stocks, the users' macronutrient goals for the day, and ingredient expiration dates minimizing food spoilage and waste.

 ---